fossabot/FirefoxDiscordPresence/README.md

 ----

 ### Update time:
 The variable `self.update_freq` in the  `__init__` function specifies how long it takes before it will see currently open sites again.
 You can adjust it to your liking if you want it to update more/less frequently.
+***NOTE: Firefox tab data takes time to update, so it might not be accurate instantaneously***

 ----